Tour of Idaho

 recommended route is good, but good luck staying on it.

 After Elk City you'll ride back to the 505 and head

 generally northwest along

 ATV trails (505) another few miles to Anderson

-Butte, then northwest 10 or so miles, following the Anderson Butte
+Butte.
+Then go northwest 10 or so miles along the Anderson

 NFD 443 a short distance to an intersection with NFD 464 on

 the west (left).
 Turn east (right) and continue along NFD 443